 I grew up on Air Force bases around India, before going to Hindu College in Delhi University and then the Indian Institute of Management, Ahmedabad.

-I live in Chennai, India, with my son and an energetic golden retriever, Dexter.
+I live in Chennai, India, with my wife, two boys, and an energetic golden retriever, Dexter.

 What makes me write?

 I like to think of myself as a thought provoker at large.
 Too many people are stuck in a complacent rut, obsessed with their self-created day-to-day crises, rarely thinking honestly about the world around them.
 Too comfortable in their simplifying assumptions and lazy hypotheses, most of which are often, at best, borrowed from the last articulate person they heard on the subject.

 How do you shake people out of that complacency, and get them to think?
 Get them to look at the world around honestly?
 Get them to draw their own conclusions?
 Make them see things as they are, not as they appear through another person's jaundiced eyes?